Bit-Quill/opensearch-project-sql/docs/dev/sql-nested-function-where-clause.md

     D4-->E4[LiteralExpression:\n4]
 ```

-### 2.?
-Syntax Option 1 Filter Push Down Sequence
+#### Syntax Option 1 Filter Push Down Sequence
-This diagram illustrates the steps the SQL plugin does to translate from the object tree to DSL for execution in OpenSearch.
+This diagram illustrates the steps the SQL plugin does to translate the object tree to DSL for execution in OpenSearch.
 Notice that the `nested` function forms the outer portion of the DSL query.

 ```mermaid
 stateDiagram-v2